Have a Safety Manager Reach Out!

 Requesting a Review or Change of Safety Rating (Focused Review Audit).
 Administrative Review of Safety Rating:

+A motor carrier may request that FMCSA perform an administrative review of a proposed or final safety rating.
+The process and the time limits are described in 49 CFR 385.15.
 Request to Change a Safety Rating: A motor carrier may request a change to a proposed or final safety rating based upon corrective actions it has taken.
 The process and the time limits are described in 49 CFR 385.17.

 It's important to understand how Crashes Affect Carrier Safety Interventions by FMCSA.
 All reportable crashes over the last 24 months are listed in FMCSA’s Safety Measurement System (SMS).
 All reportable crashes are used to calculate a Crash Indicator measure and percentile.
 SMS weights crashes based on severity.
 In the case of the Crash Indicator measure and percentile, the carrier’s crash rates are being compared to other similar carriers’ crash rates.
 A high Crash Indicator percentile suggests that a further examination of crash cause(s) may be needed, and if correctable, the motor carrier should make changes to address the problem(s) (Safety Investigations mostly triggered when fatalities occur).